calmm-js/partial.lenses/README.md

 #### [`L.nothing`](#lnothing "L.nothing :: PLens s s")

-`L.nothing` is a special lens whose view is always undefined and setting through `L.nothing` has no effect.
+`L.nothing` is a special degenerate lens whose view is always undefined and setting through `L.nothing` has no effect.
 In other words, for all `x` and `y`:

 ```js
    L.get(L.nothing, x) = undefined